wtznc/fastai/README.md

 todo:
 - dataset list with short desc, source and url to access
-- train, test, val split
+- interpreting embeddings for collab_filtering